stillagorilla/heypage/docs/COMPONENTS_AND_INCLUDES.md

 Include:
 - `templates/partials/reviews/review_summary_card.html`

-### Moderation reuse on reviews (pending decision)
+### Moderation and comments on reviews

-If reviews can be proposed for deletion (recommended for consistency), reuse:
+Mockups show:
-- `templates/partials/moderation/deletion_vote_panel.html`
+- "Propose Deletion" on reviews

-Decision needed:
+- comment composer on reviews
-- Are reviews moderation targets with the same "Propose Deletion" → Yes/No → stats/bypass panel flow?
+- reaction/share on reviews
-(See OPEN_QUESTIONS.md.)
+So reviews are moderation targets and support comments + reactions in MVP.

 ## Search (topnav live search + hard results)